joohyung00/VLDB2024_ReCG/ExperimentVisualization/README.md

 2. It is necessary for the user to build all implementations of `ReCG`, `Jxplain` and `KReduce` (refer to `build` files in the upper directory) before running the experiments.

 3. It is necessary for the user to run all the experiments listed below.
-    - Accuracy experiment
+    - Accuracy Comparison
-    - MDL experiment
+    - MDL Cost Analysis
+    - Scalability with Dataset Size
-    - Performance experiment
+    - Parameter Sensitivity
+    - Impact of Design Factors to Accuracy

 ## Quick Usage